lubieniebieski/borrowd/README.md

 * calculating how much you owe to someone, or how much do others owe you
 * sending reminders and notifications about overdue payments

+## development

+1. create fb app for development
+  * use key and secret to in your `.env` file

 ## credits

 * thank you for visiting this repo!